sjmarsnc/EmployeeTracker/README.md

 * Add a department
 * Add a role
 * Remove an employee
+* Remove a department
+* Remove a role
 * Update the role of an employee
 * Update the manager of an employee
+* Update the salary of a role

 The data is stored in tables with keys linking them as shown below: